WeirongChen/DeepEdge/README.md

 ### COPYRIGHT, LICENSE & DISCLAIMER
 Copyright (C) 2020 Wei-Rong Chen <chenw@haskins.yale.edu>
 This program is free software under GNU General Public License, version 3.
-This program is distributed WITHOUT ANY WARRANTY AND SUPPORT.
+This program is distributed WITHOUT ANY FORM OF EXPRESS or IMPLIED WARRANTY and ANY SUPPORT.
 See the GNU General Public License for more details.